ooni/backend/docs/index.md

 This task is work in progress and is not throughly tested, it's for running spark scripts on a hadoop cluster.

-## More sauce

-There is more, but the source is your friend, luke :)

-Relevant information can be found inside of:

-* `invoke.yaml` - configuration file for invoke

-* `tasks.py` - all the tasks run by [invoke](http://www.pyinvoke.org/)

-* `playbook.yaml` - the ansible playbook used by invoke

-There is more to explore, but for the moment this is all folks.